Flagstaff, AZ USA

 While stress is a part of modern life, practices like Qi Gong, mindfulness, strength training, and smart recovery routines may help mitigate its effects on your body.

-As always, talk to your healthcare provider before starting any new program if you have concerns about joint pain or physical limitations.
+As always, talk to your healthcare provider before starting any new program if you have concerns about joint pain or physical limitations, especially when under stress.

 References